Demesheo/demesheo.github.io/_posts/2015-8-20-Why-You-Should-Adopt-Bootstrap.md

 	the client can now see the same content, but now resized and ordered appropriately for their device.

-	A few cool things about Bootstrap is the vast amount of community created HTML/CSS templates and themes that are available to be used or modified to fit your needs.
+	A few cool things about Bootstrap are the vast amount of community created HTML/CSS templates and themes that are available to be used or modified to fit your needs.
 	Another is that Bootstrap is responsive enough to adapt